mattstauffer/dotfiles/README.md

 - Jose Soto

 # TODO
-- Add hammerspoon the app, and also figure out how to symlink some elements from ~/.hammerspoon directory in if possible (remember, the lua watcher doesn't catch changes to symlinked files)
+- Figure out how to symlink some elements from ~/.hammerspoon directory in if possible (remember, the lua watcher doesn't catch changes to symlinked files)
-- Add karabiner elements
 - Add Goku and start Goku config, and symlink Goku config